-- It can cause dependence but addiction, as shown by increasing use and inability to discontinue use, is uncommon.
+- It can cause dependence; however, addiction, as shown by increasing use and inability to discontinue use, is uncommon.

 - The drug can be used occasionally without causing significant social or mental problems.
 Withdrawal may cause anxiety and disturbed sleep in heavy users.

 - Cannabis is associated rarely and unpredictably with a range of psychotic symptoms.

 - Cannabis was reclassified from a class C to class B drug in January 2009.

 - Cannabis can be smoked or ingested - eg, herbal tea, butter paste.

 - When cannabis is ingested it produces cannabinoids which results in its psychological and physical effects.

 - The most active of these is tetrahydrocannabinol (THC).

 According to Home Office Statistics on drug use in the UK from 2016, cannabis continues to be the most commonly used illegal drug, with 6.5% of adults aged 16-59 years having used it in the preceding year (around 2.1 million people) - similar to 2014/15 but statistically significantly lower than a decade ago (8.7%).
 Among younger adults aged 16-24 years, cannabis was also the most commonly used drug, with 15.8% having used it in the preceding year (around 975,000 young adults).